Exc!te – Office of Student Activities

 Graduate and Non-Traditional Student Outreach

 Graduate and Non-Traditional Student Outreach plans spiritual, educational, and social events that help graduate and non-traditional students meet and network with each other and integrate into University life.
+A Non-Traditional Student is considered an undergraduate student 22 years of age or older.
 Graduate and Non-Traditional Student Outreach operates under the direction of Student Life.
-For more information, contact: email@example.com.
+For more information, contact: firstname.lastname@example.org.

 Faith Households are Spirit empowered, Christ-led groups of three or more Franciscan University students of the same sex who seek to do the will of the Father in their lives.
 These communities desire to help members grow in body, mind and spirit through mutual support and accountability in the ongoing conversion process exemplified in the life of St. Francis.
 Through the relationships found in Households, individuals are transformed and develop their capacity to be an evangelizing presence in the University, the Catholic Church and the world.